 Regular Maintenance Schedule

 Creating and adhering to a maintenance schedule is key to keeping your lawn mower in optimal condition.
-Here’s a sample schedule to get you started (consult your user manual for specific recommendations):
+Here’s a sample schedule to get you started:

-• Fall: Check and top off engine oil.
-Clean underneath the mower deck.
+- Fall: Check and top off engine oil.
+Clean underneath the mower deck thoroughly.

-• Winter (Storage): Drain fuel and oil (consult your user manual for proper disposal methods).
+- Winter (Storage): Drain fuel and oil (consult your user manual).
 Disconnect the spark plug wire.
 Store the mower in a clean, dry place.

 DIY vs. Professional Servicing

-Here are some signs it’s time to call a pro:
+While many tasks can be done at home with your user manual, some require a professional.
+Here are signs it’s time to call a pro:

 Safety Precautions While Using Lawn Mowers

-• Be aware of your surroundings, especially children and pets, and keep them at a safe distance while mowing.
+- Be aware of your surroundings, especially children and pets, and keep them at a safe distance.

 Conclusion: Keeping Your Lawn Mower Healthy